taroooyan/bg-wiki/NANO-MANUAL-(kit-assembly).md

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/sensor_box.jpg)

 The pancake sensor is very delicate.
 Take care to protect sensor membrane during the assembly process!
 Once it's been connected to the battery it also presents an slight electric shock risk (about 500 volts!
-Yow!) so be very careful about touching it.
+Yow!), so be very careful about touching it.
 Especially the iRover connection where the bare wire is soldered.
 And take care not to let the bare wire touch the silver metal connector.

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/sensor.jpg)
 caption: This is how the sensor should look.